The ADHD Generation

-Providing powerful psychoactive medications to children has a significant set of risks, without providing a cure.
-And while the medications can improve the symptoms, they don’t address any of the underlying causes of the disorder.
-This is why leading healthcare organizations have begun to encourage a more conservative approach to managing ADHD.
-Adding conservative care, such as behavioral therapy, has been shown to eliminate the use of medications for nearly 40% of kids.
+Providing powerful psychoactive medications to children has a significant set of risks without providing a cure.
+And while the medicines can improve the symptoms, they don’t address any of the underlying causes of the disorder.
+This is why leading healthcare organizations have begun encouraging a more conservative approach to managing ADHD.
+Adding traditional care, such as behavioral therapy, has been shown to eliminate the use of medications for nearly 40% of kids.

 Our practice has worked with many families who have a child diagnosed with ADHD.
-We will happily direct you to additional resources that will help you find natural treatment options including our upcoming workshop: It’s All About Healthy Kids.
+We will happily direct you to additional resources to help you find natural treatment options, including our upcoming workshop: It’s All About Healthy Kids.

 Science Source: Twenty-Year Trends in Diagnosed Attention-Deficit/Hyperactivity Disorder Among US Children and Adolescents, 1997-2016.
 Pediatrics.
 2018.
 Time.
 Growing Up with ADHD.
 2018.